Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Acknowledgments

 \section{Acknowledgments}

-Thanks to Yan Liu for insightful discussions related to this project.
-We are also grateful to Abhinav Nippani and Dongyue Li for their helpful feedback during the early stages of this work.
-We appreciate the anonymous referees for their constructive comments and suggestions.
+Thanks to Yan Liu, Abhinav Nippani, Dongyue Li, and Ruoxuan Xiong for discussions and feedback on this project.
+We appreciate the anonymous referees for their comments and suggestions.

 This project is supported by Northeastern University's Transforming Interdisciplinary Experiential Research (TIER) $1$ program.
 The work of Z. Zhang, M. Duan, and H. R. Zhang is additionally supported in part by NSF award IIS-2412008.
-The views and opinions expressed in this paper are solely those of the authors and do not necessarily reflect those of the NSF.
+The views and opinions expressed in this paper are solely those of the authors and do not necessarily reflect those of the National Science Foundation.